padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 * New blending transitions

 Before compiling the code:
-* Anyone who uses Visual Studio 2019, please change from debug to release and build it.
+* Anyone who uses Visual Studio 2019 or higher, please change from debug to release and build it.

 # BEFORE YOU RUN BEATDROP